archf/ansible-openwrt/README.md

-# ansible-lede
+# ansible-openwrt

-A role to manage LEDE/Openwrt configuration.
+A role to manage OpenWRT configuration.

 ## Ansible requirements